Reflections on killing and eating a duck we raised ourselves. Warning: this is not a light article.

 As our ducks matured, we realized we’d picked out three males and one female.
 Oops.

 If you know anything about ducks, you know that 3 boys:1 girl is not a good ratio given their mating and socializing habits.
-The ideal ratios are a minimum of three females for every male.
+The ideal ratios are a minimum of three female ducks for every male.

 Even as a duckling, Larry was always a bit anti-social.
 He hated being handled and he didn’t seem to enjoy socializing with the rest of his flock.
 When he matured, he became very aggressive to the two other males and was even violent towards Lady Margaret Thrasher, the female.